 Wolff told council members that the team would cover any ballpark cost overruns.
 And the A's will pay the city of Fremont $1 million annually to support city services connected to the project, according to the report.

 However, the report does not mention potential costs to the school district to construct new schools or pay for other solutions to accommodate students from the village's 2,900 new homes.
-Nor does it state whether the development-created general fund revenue matches the amount the city would need to spend for additional police officers, firefighters and street maintenance that would accompany the village.

 At Tuesday's meeting, the A's did not file the long-awaited development application with the city for their ballpark village concept.
 Nor did they announce that they have completed the transaction that would transfer control of Cisco Field's proposed 143-acre Fremont site to the ballclub.